Sushi Mushi Review

-Swipe, and match sushi to solve the puzzles in your quest to become the Legendary Sushi Master that the prophecy has foretold.
+Swipe and match sushi to solve the puzzles in your quest to become the ultimate Sushi-Master!

-• Simple to play – Touch-and-drag to match sushi for your Monster to munch on.
+• Simple to play – Touch-and-drag to match the cutest sushi you will ever find for Monster-munchin'.

 • Fun to master – Make the most of special abilities and surprises for huge scores.
 Your Monster has plenty of tricks up its sleeve...

-• Choose from 16 awesome Monster types and customize them with over 125 "Bling" items.
+• Choose from 16 awesome Monsters types and customize them with over 125 "Bling" items.
 Show off your Monster to others!

 • Single-player episodes – A tasty variety of challenging puzzle levels with more to come.

-• Multi-player with others – Outsmart your friends and other sushi masters.
+• Multi-player with others – Outsmart your friends and other sushi-mushers.
 Play your turn when you’re ready.

 • Level up – Win big to earn your Black Belt and monstrous respect.